machine-vision-academy/mv_toolkit/README.md

 # Introduction
-mv_toolkit is a personal compilation of python-based tools and helper functions which can be useful for machine and computer vision applications.
+This repository is a personal compilation of python-based tools and helper functions which can be useful for machine and computer vision applications.
 However, at this development point, the toolkit/library is basically interesting for me.

 # Installation